Predator (franchise): Prey (2022)

+Predator: Killer of Killers (2025)

+In October 2024, it was reported that a secret Predator film had been directed by Dan Trachtenberg and is one of two Predator films releasing in 2025, was released on streaming before the release of Predator: Badlands.
+In April 2025, the official title was revealed during CinemaCon.
+It was released on Hulu on June 6, 2025.

+Predator: Badlands (2025)

 In June 2022, Dan Trachtenberg stated that there are discussions for additional installments being developed after the release of Prey.
 The filmmaker stated that moving forward, the intent is to do things that have not been done before in the franchise.
 In August, Bennett Taylor expressed interest in reprising his role as Raphael Adolini as "the pirate he is" in a potential prequel to Prey, serving as a loose adaptation of the 1996 comic book Predator: 1718 in which Adolini was introduced, reading it as research before shooting Prey, having aimed to "bring as much of [Raphael] into Prey that made sense".

+In February 2024, it was reported that a number of Predator projects are in development, with Dan Trachtenberg involved with each installment.
+While a sequel to Prey is one of them, a new film with the working title of Badlands is scheduled for principal photography in July of the same year.
+Trachtenberg will once again serve as director, with a script written by Patrick Aison and Brian Duffield, from an original story Aison and Trachtenberg co-authored.
+The plot will center around a new female lead, and be set chronologically in the future.
+Actress Elle Fanning has been in talks to star in the leading role.

+Predator: Badlands was theatrically released in the United States on November 7, 2025.
+The film would earn $40 million at the domestic box office in its opening weekend, setting a record for the Predator franchise.

 Crossover series

 Inspired by the Dark Horse Comics series, the filmmakers of Predator 2 (1990) incorporated an easter egg in which an Alien skull was seen in a Predator trophy case.
 Expansions upon this shared universe between the Alien and Predator franchises followed through comics and video games, leading up to the launch of a film franchise with the release of Alien vs. Predator in 2004, followed by Aliens vs. Predator: Requiem in 2007.
 The franchise has spawned various comics, novels, video games, and other merchandise based upon or inspired by the films.
 A third film has been variously rumored since the production of Requiem.
 In mid-2018, Shane Black, the director of The Predator, expressed his belief that a third Alien vs. Predator could still happen, indicating the studio's interest in both franchises.

+By August 2024, Alien: Romulus director Fede Álvarez expressed interest in co-directing an Alien vs. Predator movie in collaboration with Prey director Dan Trachtenberg.
+In October of the same year, Steve Abell (President of Fox Studios) stated that the studio has plans to eventually develop an Alien and Predator crossover film.